microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/00_Introduction.md

 1. **Part 1 - Text Generation** Generate text content and descriptions with GPT4-Turbo
 2. **Part 2 - Image Generation** Generate image assets with DALLE-3
 3. **Part 3 - Multimodality** Leverage multimodal capabilities of GPT-4o to generate code snippets from hand-drawn sketches.
-4. **Part 4 - AI Assistants** Use code interpreter to understand your data.
+4. **Part 4 - Azure AI Assistants** Use code interpreter to understand your data.
 5. **Part 5 - Function Calling** Generate structured outputs with GPT-4o.

+Click **Next** to set up your Workshop environment and get started.